obiako/laravel-sqlite/README.md

 # Using SQLite in Laravel App

 #### Introduction
-You can use SQLite in your Laravel Application, it easy to setup.
+You can use SQLite in your Laravel Application, it is easy to set up.

 #### Step 1 - Change DB Connection in .env